 In Insider-Outsider models, wages are driven by turnover costs.
-In this framework, firms pay costs of hiring new workers, and are unable to pass these costs on to insiders (i.e. incumbent employees).
-As discussed by Lindbeck and Snower (2001), firms do not pay these costs until insiders are actually replaced, but this would require them to charge workers "exit fees", which are usually illegal.
+In the framework outlined in Lindbeck and Snower (2002), firms pay costs of hiring new workers, and are unable to pass these costs on to insiders (i.e. incumbent employees).
 These costs create a labor market friction.
 The lower the hiring costs, the more substitutable insider and outsider wages.
 The higher the hiring costs, the more insiders can threaten to not cooperate with new hires, and the higher the wages they can demand.
+Because there are fewer insiders, and those insiders are more central to the firm's production process, they can more credibly threaten to sabotage the firm, increasing remainers' wages.
+Extending the model to include rising labor turnover costs results in an additional prediction-there will be heterogeneity in the effect of outsourcing by worker tenure.7 Workers with higher tenure have higher turnover costs, and can therefore capture more rents.
+Increased rents for workers with higher tenure is similar to the results in Kline et al. (2019), where higher tenured workers receive more rents after a valuable patent is approved.